datopian/tech.datopian.com/ckan/faq.md

 Now you can navigate to your local folder `src/` and see the extension created by the previous command and open the project in your favorite IDE.

-## How to separate that extension in a new git repository so I can have independence to install it in other instances
+## How to separate that extension in a new git repository so I can have the independence to install it in other instances

-Crucial thing is to understand that extensions get their own repositories on GitHub (or elsewhere).
-You can first create repostiroy for extension and later clone in `src/` or do opposite as following:
+Crucial thing is to understand that extensions get their repositories on GitHub (or elsewhere).
+You can first create a repository for extension and later clone in `src/` or do opposite as following:

-* Create the Extension, for this example: `ckanext-myext`.
+* Create the Extension, for example: `ckanext-myext`.
 ```
 docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext -o /srv/app/src_extensions"
 ```